Treating Sick Fish

 When it comes to treating sick koi, use medication that is available to you locally or easily obtained; if your medication runs out halfway into treatment, it may be potentially dangerous or counterproductive to substitute it with a completely different medication.
 For large ponds, it is recommended that you setup a quarantine tank to treat sick fish as it can cut the cost on the amount of medication used.
 Most medications contain chemicals such as methylene blue, malachite green, formaldehyde, erythromycin, and so on.
 Read the fine print and instructions to see what you can and cannot do; some medicines for example may react poorly with salt and poison your koi.

 Aquarium salt or rock/table salt (Never use marine salt) is also a commonly used treatment for koi; avoid salt containing anti-caking agents used to prevent salt from sticking together.
-The dosage of salt is usually one teaspoon of salt per gallon reaching 0.1-0.3% concentration.
+The dosage of salt is typically 1 pound per 100 gallon for 0.1% to reach 0.3-0.5% concentration.
 It is recommended to only add 0.1% per day to prevent shocking the fish.
-Salt is perhaps one of the most effective methods of treating freshwater fish, especially if the species can tolerate higher concentrations.
+Salt is perhaps one of the most cost effective methods of treating freshwater fish, especially if the species can tolerate higher concentrations.
 It is particularly well at treating certain parasites such a freshwater Ich.
 The effectiveness of the salt will be largely based on what exactly the fish is afflicted with.